swiftyfinch/Rugby/Docs/remote-cache.md

   # Zipping binaries
   binary_folder_path = File.dirname(path)
   binary_name = File.basename(path)

-  # In case, if you are using .zip archive to store binaries
+  # If you are using a .zip archive to store binary files:
   `cd #{binary_folder_path} && zip -r #{binary_name}.zip #{binary_name}`
   # For example, it produces: ~/.rugby/bin/Alamofire/Debug-iphonesimulator-arm64/2617d3e.zip

-  # In case, if you are using .7z archives to store binaries
+  # If you are using a .7z archive to store binary files:
-  # You can change compression level to reach best performance for your dependencies
+  # You can adjust the compression level to achieve the best performance for your dependencies.
-  # Please refer https://7-zip.opensource.jp/chm/cmdline/switches/method.htm and choose compression level for your case
+  # Please refer to https://7-zip.opensource.jp/chm/cmdline/switches/method.htm to choose
+  # the compression level that best suits your needs.
+  #
-  # In common, -mx3 is enough to reach smaller archives than .zip and don't lose time in compression/decompression
+  # In general, -mx3 should be sufficient to create smaller archives than those produced by .zip,
+  # and it will not take long to compress or decompress them.
   `cd #{binary_folder_path} && 7z a -mx3 #{binary_name}.zip #{binary_name}`
   # For example, it produces: ~/.rugby/bin/Alamofire/Debug-iphonesimulator-arm64/2617d3e.7z